 Pupils can choose from a variety of clothing which includes fleeces, sweatshirts, polo shirts, hoodies and jackets with the school logo on.
-These can be in royal blue with t-shirts being white or navy.
-Pupils can choose to wear either black trousers or skirts.
+These can be in either jade or navy or a combination of both.
+Pupil can choose to wear either black, navy or grey trousers or skirts.

 As a school we ask that the school logo should be visible on top half items at all times.

-It is imperative that your child's clothes (particularly school uniform, footwear and coats) are marked clearly with their name.
+It would be helpful if your child's clothes (particularly school uniform, footwear and coats) were marked clearly with their name.

 All children should keep a pair of indoor shoes in school; gym shoes are perfect, as all classrooms are carpeted.
+Please label gym shoes with your child's name.